(530) 287-6674

 LTHZ Law: Your Longshore Workers Injury Attorney

-Leep, Tescher, Helfman, and Zanze (LTHZ Law) are dedicated to fighting for the rights of injured workers in Shasta County.
+Leep, Tescher, Helfman, and Zanze (LTHZ Law) are dedicated to fighting for the rights of injured workers in Redding, CA and surrounding areas.
 Building upon a long legacy of service, their roots trace back to Ben Leep and Skip Tescher, who began practicing law together decades ago.

 Translate »